ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 The null object pattern is the classic OO approach to avoiding null.
 You should use it whenever you think you have a dependency that you think is optional.

 The pattern is very simple, just provide an implementation of the interface that does "nothing" or has a neutral behavior.
-This can then be safely referenced by it's clients, with no need to check for null.
+This can then be safely referenced by its clients, with no need to check for null.

 ### Type-Safe Nulls (aka Optional)